 Steelhead would have the potential for similar types of near-field effects to those previously discussed for winter-run Chinook salmon (i.e., entrainment; impingement and screen contact; predation; stranding behind screens; and attraction to reservoir discharge).
 Only steelhead originating upstream of the Red Bluff and Hamilton City intakes would have the potential for near-field effects of the intakes as they pass them as juveniles or adults.
 Little is known of population sizes by tributary, although there are a number of tributaries upstream of the intakes that include steelhead (NMFS 2014a: 48).
 As generally discussed in Appendix 11A and described by NMFS (2016: 20), some of the main steelhead populations for which adult abundance has been estimated occur upstream of the Red Bluff and Hamilton City intakes (i.e., Coleman National Fish Hatchery and Clear Creek), whereas other key populations occur downstream of the intakes (American River, Nimbus Hatchery, Feather River Hatchery, and Mokelumne River Hatchery); only the former would have the potential to be exposed to near-field effects.

-Rotary screw trap sampling at Red Bluff found around 3.5% of steelhead/rainbow trout sampled were less than 30-mm FL, with the smallest individuals occurring during March-July (Figure length_SH).
-The earliest occurring individuals would have the potential to be entrained in greater numbers under Alternatives 1, 2, and 3 than under the NAA (Tables RB% and HC%), but entrainment potential would be limited as the species tends to undergo downstream migration as larger juveniles (yearlings or older; see Appendix 11A).
+Rotary screw trap sampling at Red Bluff found around 3.5% of steelhead/rainbow trout sampled were less than 30-mm FL, with the smallest individuals occurring during March–July (Figure 11-22).
+The earliest occurring individuals would have the potential to be entrained in greater numbers under Alternatives 1, 2, and 3 than under the NAA (Tables 11-6 and 11-7), but entrainment potential would be limited as the species tends to undergo downstream migration as larger juveniles (yearlings or older) (Appendix 11A).
 This larger size would tend to considerably limit the potential for negative near-field effects to juveniles based on greater swimming ability than juvenile Chinook salmon; as noted for Chinook salmon, the Red Bluff and Hamilton City fish screens are designed to protective standards for Chinook salmon fry.

-As with fall-run Chinook salmon in particular, the timing of migrating adult steelhead returning to tributaries upstream of the Sacramento River reservoir release location is such that relatively high numbers of individuals would pass this area during appreciable reservoir release flows to the river, for example during September (see Table Sites_SR in Chapter 5).
+As with fall-run Chinook salmon in particular, the timing of migrating adult steelhead returning to tributaries upstream of the Sacramento River reservoir release location is such that relatively high numbers of individuals would pass this area during appreciable reservoir release flows to the river, for example during September (Table 5-19 in Chapter 5).
 As described for winter-run Chinook salmon, adult steelhead could be attracted to the reservoir discharge flow to the Sacramento River under Alternative 2 and leap out of the river, but the apron and weir designed to exclude anadromous fish would eliminate stranding risk.